All Episodes

 Congressman, that is one statute that we analyzed.

-I'm gonna continue with my question.
+I'm going to continue with my questions.

 Oh, how annoying.